 - Stronger overall skills in their primary language – This is one of the benefits your bilingual child will notice later in life.
 When they’re young, bilingual children can often be perceived as progressing more slowly when it comes to early language development.
-Later in life, those same children usually end up with a higher level of skill in both their primary and secondary language than their monolingual peers.
+Later in life, those same children usually have a higher level of skill in both their primary and secondary languages than their monolingual peers.

-- Able to learn new languages quicker – They have already managed to learn a first and a second language, which is hard enough by itself, but thanks to their bilingual childhood they can learn a third language quicker.
+- Able to learn new languages quicker – They have already learned a first and a second language, which is hard enough by itself, but they can learn a third language quicker thanks to their bilingual childhood.
 They have an improved understanding of how language works and can learn a third or fourth language using the experience they already have.

 Practical benefits of being bilingual later in life

 Of course, the benefits of being raised bilingual do not end when their education ends.
-There are a ton of practical benefits to being raised bilingual, and we’re going to name the biggest benefits for you.
+There are many practical benefits to being raised bilingual, and we’re going to name the biggest benefits for you.

-- Traveling becomes easier – Of course, not every country will be a walk in the park, but there are a lot of countries where being bilingual will come in handy.
-This is especially true if the second language is something like English, Mandarin, French, Spanish, or Russian.
+- Traveling becomes easier – Of course, not every country will be a walk in the park, but there are many countries where being bilingual will come in handy.
+This is especially true if the second language is English, Mandarin, French, Spanish, or Russian.
 If you want to develop your child’s mind even more, then you should try traveling with them at a young age so they can experience new ways of thinking, doing things, and creativity.
 Basically, to teach your child different cultures!

-- More job opportunities – This one depends on your career choices, but in general, there are more job opportunities for bilingual adults.
+- More job opportunities – This one depends on your career choices, but there are more job opportunities for bilingual adults in general.
 Bilingual professionals are in high demand, especially when it comes to languages like French and German.
 The demand for multilingual professionals is increasing, and it will continue to grow in the future.
 Of course, there’s also the possibility of finding your dream job in the country of your second language when it isn’t possible in your own country.

-- Able to acquire more information – One of the wonders of speaking two or more languages is that you can also acquire information in several languages.
+- Able to acquire more information – One of the wonders of speaking two or more languages is acquiring information in several languages.
 Sometimes there’s just more information available in a different language than your own.
-Let’s say your primary language is Dutch and you want to get more information on a game that’s being released soon by an American company.
-The chances are that you’ll be able to acquire more information on the release by searching the game in English than in Dutch.
+Let’s say your primary language is Dutch, and you want to get more information on a game that’s being released soon by an American company.
+The chances are that you’ll acquire more information on the release by searching the game in English than in Dutch.
 Often a lot of information gets lost in translation when it comes to news sources.
-Being able to find the complete information in the second language can mean the difference between still not knowing anything, and knowing everything.
+Finding the complete information in the second language can mean the difference between still not knowing anything and knowing everything.